LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 ![plot 3](./meta/single_vs_multi_prolog_plot.png)

 ### Influence of the design plan
-For most games, the design plan had minimal beneficial to no impact at all, with nim profiting the most of the usage (50.0% vs. 83.3%), whereas a bigger negative influence can be seen for chess, with a 50.0% decrease in success rate from the 66.7% that was achieved without a design plan.
+For most games, the design plan had moderate benefit to no impact at all, with nim profiting the most of the usage (50.0% vs. 83.3%), whereas a bigger negative influence can be seen for chess, with a 50.0% decrease in success rate from the 66.7% that was achieved without a design plan.

 ![plot 4](./meta/influence_of_design_plan_plot.png)

 ### Most common error sources
 The most common issue by far was the `apply_move` check, which failed in 72.7% of all failed runs (40 out of 55).
-Note that because the validator re-derives a legal move before testing `aaply_move`, any run that fails the `legal_move` check necessarily also fails the `apply_move` check - the two counts are not independent, and the true `apply_move`-specific failure rate is lower than this number suggests. `legal_move` itself was the primary blocker in 20% (11 out of 55) of failed runs, `render_state` in 5% (3 out of 55) and `game_over` in 2% (1 out of 55).
+Note that because the validator re-derives a legal move before testing `apply_move`, any run that fails the `legal_move` check necessarily also fails the `apply_move` check - the two counts are not independent, and the true `apply_move`-specific failure rate is lower than this number suggests. `legal_move` itself was the primary blocker in 20% (11 out of 55) of failed runs, `render_state` in 5% (3 out of 55) and `game_over` in 2% (1 out of 55).

 ![plot 5](./meta/failed_checks_by_game_plot.png)